-On Monday, March 2, 2020, Allstream will launch a robocall mitigation service in the United States to enhance your calling experience with Allstream voice services.
+On Monday, March 2, 2020, Allstream launched a robocall mitigation service in the United States to enhance your calling experience with Allstream voice services.
 The robocall mitigation service is designed to detect and warn Allstream customers of suspected robocall and spam activity using the caller ID name feature on their telephones.
-This new feature is of no cost to you and it will not impact your Allstream services.
-However, you may notice changes in the way caller ID names are displayed on your phones.
+This feature is of no cost to you and it will not impact your Allstream services.
+However, you may have noticed changes in the way caller ID names are displayed on your phones.

 The robocall mitigation service: